posmlab/getting-started/devices.md

 [Steinhardt et al PNAS 2021](https://drive.google.com/file/d/12-iNRr78AwC0Tp6isa4Z66x6fyYTLWnN/view?usp=sharing){:target="_blank"}

 ### Micro elastomer jumper

+This project takes microelectromechanical systems (MEMS) and intergrates elastomers and other compliant materials to increase robustness and reduce wear on microrobots (<1cm).
+The jumper made here was modelled off of the froghopper which can reach heights 100 times its own size over and over again.
+Compliant materials found in nature, such as resilin, can undergo much higher strain and deformation than the typical mechanical counterparts, like silicon and metals typically used in microrobotics.
+One of the main challenges of intergrating new materials like this is the production of parts in such a small scale, as there is no fabrication process developed.

+The jumper developed is made up of two rigid masses, a leg in the centre with a U shaped body surrounding it, which are connected by springs made up of the elastomer.
+When the body of the jumper is compressed, the springs connecting it to the leg are stretched and store potential energy.
+When released, the jumper is able to reach average heights of 19.4cm (maximum at 32cm) despite the mechanism only being 4mm long (up to 80 times its own size).
+The largest jump had an initial velocity of 3m/s and initial kinetic energy of 36μJ.

+Intergrating a jumper system like this into a full microrobot would decrease these numbers significantly, however, it shows merit in intergrating compliant materials at this scale.

 [Gerratt and Bergbreiter Smart Mater Struct 2013](https://drive.google.com/open?id=1lLtdhQMT8jIQa2Tt-brgbHMaO9Imt2zi){:target="_blank"}

 ### Energetic silicon jumper